signalfx/integrations/aws-rds/README.md

 The execution role just needs basic Lambda execution permissions and KMS decrypt permissions (if you wish to encrypt your SignalFx access token).
 If you don't want to create one, you can select from a list of templates when you create the lambda function.

 ##### 2. Set up an encryption key and encrypt access token
 Only follow this step if you chose to encrypt your access token.
 Either create a new KMS encryption key or select a preexisting one. **The key must be in the same availability zone as the RDS instances you are monitoring.** You can create and manage encryption keys from IAM in the AWS management console.
-Documentation on KMS encryption from the CLI can be found [here](http://docs.aws.amazon.com/cli/latest/reference/kms/encrypt.html).
+Documentation on KMS encryption from the CLI can be found <a target="_blank" href="http://docs.aws.amazon.com/cli/latest/reference/kms/encrypt.html">here</a>.
 Make sure you have access to the cipher text output by the encryption as well as the key id of the encryption key you used.

 ##### 3. Clone the source repo and build the deployment package
-You can find the repo [here](https://github.com/signalfx/enhanced-rds-monitoring).
+You can find the repo <a target="_blank" href="https://github.com/signalfx/enhanced-rds-monitoring">here</a>.
 Once you have cloned the repo:
 ```
 $ cd enhanced-rds-monitoring